Letter of Resignation Example With 24 Hours Notice

 - Don’t go into details.
 You do not need to give details on why you are leaving, or what you will be doing next.
 However, if you decide to do so, do not go into details.
 You want to keep your letter brief.

-- Express gratitude. it is a good opportunity to express your gratitude for the time you have spent at the company.
+- Express gratitude.
+It is a good opportunity to express your gratitude for the time you have spent at the company.
 However, if you are very unhappy with the company, do not complain or say anything negative in your letter.
 You want to maintain a good relationship with the employer, especially since you might have to ask him or her for a letter of reference in the future.

 - Ask any questions.
 If you resign without notice, be sure to clarify how your last paycheck, benefits, company equipment, and any other details regarding the termination of your employment should be handled.
 Your letter is a good opportunity to ask these questions.

 - Provide contact information.
-Include any non-company email address or other form of contact information that you want to include so that your employer can get in touch with you.
+Include any non-company email address or another form of contact information that you want to include so that your employer can get in touch with you.
 It is especially important if you are leaving right away.